 - Stock Market Crash is due to panic.
-It creates a huge impact on existing wealth and takes a lot of time to recover.
-Recession can be controlled if proper steps are taken and the government starts to do more expenditure for economic growth.
+It creates a massive impact on existing wealth and takes a lot of time to recover.
+Recession can be controlled if proper steps are taken, and the government starts to do more expenditure for economic growth.

 Stock Market crashes though rare, but they should be prevented.
 Faith in the economy is dependent on the proper functioning of the Stock Markets.
 The government should be very careful and should take proper measures to prevent such crashes from happening.

 This article has been a guide to what is stock market crash and its definition.
 Here we discuss how to prevent the stock market crash along with their timeline, causes, and effects.
 You can learn more from the following articles –